emmaforsling/Dynamic-Tessellation/README.md

 The application is compiled and tested only on OSX.

 This project utilizes the OpenGL Graphics Engine as a submodule.
-When this project is cloned, this folder containign the submodule may look empty.
-To retrieve what it contains and get the latest update, run these commands in the terminal:
+When this project is cloned, the folder containing the submodule may look empty.
+To retrieve its content and get the latest update, run these commands in the terminal:
 * "git submodule init"
 * "git submodule update"